 In order to develop a unified proof that both functors $D_{\m, \geq d}$ and $\bSd$ compute $H^0_{\geq d}(\widetilde{\,\cdot\,})$ we need an appropriate categorical setup.
 Abstractly, the category $\Coh\PP_B^n$ of coherent sheaves on $\PP_B^n$ is equivalent to the \nameft{Serre} quotient category $\A/\C$ of the \nameft{Abel}ian category $\A$ of finitely presented graded $S$-modules modulo a certain subcategory $\C$.
 The necessary categorical language is summarized in Section~\ref{sec:cat}.
 In Section~\ref{sec:sheaves} we show that the categories $\A$ and $\C$ can be replaced by their respective full subcategories of modules which vanish in degrees $<d$ for an arbitrary but fixed $d \in \Z$ (cf.\ Proposition~\ref{prop:truncated_quotients_are_sheaves}).
 The $\A$-endofunctor $M \mapsto H^0_{\geq d}(\widetilde{M})$ is a special case of what we call a \nameft{Gabriel} monad, which we characterized in \cite{BL_Monads} by a short set of properties.
 By verifying this short list of properties for the two functors $D_{\m, \geq d}$ and $\bSd$ we prove that they compute $H^0_{\geq d}(\widetilde{\,\cdot\,})$.
-As a byproduct we get \nameft{Gröbner}-basis-based algorithms for eliminating homogeneous coordinates which do not depend on elimination orderings.
-And the proof of correctness of these elimination algorithms is now basically a categorical argument, another instance of the deep interconnection between abstract and algorithmic mathematics.

 Two further applications rely on constructivity of the \nameft{Gabriel} monad, and now become algorithmically accessible for the category $\Coh \PP_B^n$: First, the \nameft{Serre} quotient category $\A/\C$ becomes constructively \nameft{Abel}ian once $\A$ is constructively \nameft{Abel}ian \cite[Appendix~D]{BL_GabrielMorphisms}.\footnote{However, the approach using \nameft{Gabriel} morphisms in \cite{BL_GabrielMorphisms} seems computationally faster.} Second, the computability of the bivariate $\Hom$ and $\Ext^i$ functors in $\A/\C$ now reduces to the computability of $\Hom$ and $\Ext^i$ in $\A$ (modulo a directed colimit process if $i>0$) \cite{BL_ExtComputability}.